ozturkoglukagan/ozturkoglukagan/README.md

-### ✨   Welcome to my profile ✨
+### Welcome to my profile
 I'm a curious engineering student.

-- 🌱 I’m currently learning Html/CSS/NodeJs
+- 🌱 I’m currently learning Flutter

 Give me a follow if you liked what you see 👾